Gerhard von Scharnhorst: Life and career

 The income he derived from his writings provided Scharnhorst's chief means of support, for he still held the rank of lieutenant, and though the farm of Bordenau produced a small sum annually, he had a wife, Clara Schmalz (a sister of Theodor Schmalz, the first director of Berlin University) and family to maintain.

 His first military campaign took place in 1793 in the Netherlands, in which he served with distinction under the Duke of York.
 In 1794 he took part in the defence of Menen and commemorated the escape of the garrison in his Defence of the Town of Menen (Verteidigung der Stadt Menin, Hanover, 1803), which, apart from his paper on "The Origins of the Good Fortune of the French in the Revolutionary War" (Die Ursachen des Glücks der Franzosen im Revolutionskrieg) remains his best-known work.
 Shortly thereafter he received promotion to the rank of major and joined the staff of the Hanoverian contingent.

 After the Peace of Basel (5 March 1795) Scharnhorst returned to Hanover.
 He had by now become so well known to the armies of the various allied states that he received invitations from several of them to transfer his services.
-In January 1797, he turned down an invitation to join the Prussian Army when Hanover offered a promotion to lieutenent colonel and a raise in pay.
+In January 1797, he turned down an invitation to join the Prussian Army when Hanover offered a promotion to lieutenant colonel and a raise in pay.
 In 1801 the Prussian offer was made again, at twice his pay from Hanover, and this time Scharnhorst accepted, on the condition that he retain his seniority, was provided with a good pension, and received a patent of nobility.
 He thus engaged himself to King Frederick William III of Prussia.